TDEE Calculator

 • If your TDEE is 2000 calories daily, you should consume 1450 calories daily (2000 – 550) to lose 0.5 kg/week.

-Please consult a doctor when losing 1 kg or more per week since it requires that you consume less than the minimum recommendation of 1,200 calories a day.
+Please consult a doctor when losing 1 kg or more per week, as this requires consuming less than the minimum recommendation of 1,200 calories a day.

 What Are The Ways Of Using TDEE To Gain Weight?